Nice to meet you.

 12. Identify any crawl errors and fix them

 Remember how you set up a Google Search Console account in step 2?
 One of the benefits is that they will notify you whenever they have an error trying to crawl your website.
 A crawl error means that search engines can’t fully understand what’s on your site.
-This will cause them to avoid showing your site, or not ranking it very well.
-Whenever you find a crawl error, fix them.
+This will cause them to avoid showing your site or not ranking it very well.
+Whenever you find a crawl error, fix it.

 13. Make sure your site loads quickly